homemadearcade/zero/BACKLOG.md

 Lock to cobrowsers camera

+TAB + for moving through the UI ( other keyboard shortcuts )

 If an item within an accordian is selected, the accordian is open

 Right click -> snap camera to section? regardless if you are in section or not?